How can I get college credit for my high school classes?

 You have until the deadline for

 payment to decide.
 This date is printed on the bill you receive.
 If you change your mind after you have submitted the payment, please refer to the refund, add/drop, and withdrawal policies below.
+Refer to the appropriate registration calendar for the specific semester for the deadline dates.

 All refunds must be applied for in writing to the Registrar's Office.
 The date